metagenlab/zDB/README.md

 conda install zdb -c conda-forge -c bioconda
 ```

 Once zDB is installed, we advise you to run the analysis and/or webapp in containers, especially for **MacOSX users**.
-For this, you'll need to install either **docker** or **singularity**.
+For this, you'll need to install either **docker** or **apptainer (former singularity)**.
 Both the analyses and the webapp can also be run in conda environments, but this comes with several drawbacks:
 - django will be run in native mode, without nginx and gunicorn and should not be used to set up a web-facing database (it is fine for a local access)
 - containers allow us to have a precise control of the environment where the webapp is run; it is less the case for conda environment.
 Despite our best care, running the webapp in conda might not work due to local differences.
 - *some conda environments have numerous dependencies: to speed the installation, we strongly recommend the use a recent version of conda, which has included the solver from mamba and is much faster*.
 - **Xvfb should be installed on your machine**.
 The ete3 rendering engine unfortunately relies on Qt, which requires an X server running in headless mode.
-If you can't install Xvfb, please consider using singularity containers.
+If you can't install Xvfb, please consider using apptainer containers.
 We plan on developing our own Javascript tree rendering code to get rid of this dependency.

-Of note, zDB has been tested on singularity v3.8.3 and v3.8.4 but should work on more recent versions.
-If you opt to use singularity, it can be installed with the following command:
+If you opt to use apptainer, it can be installed with the following command:
 ```
-conda install singularity=3.8.4 -c conda-forge
+conda install apptainer>=1.3.6 -c conda-forge
 ```
-Or you could create a new environment containing zDB and singularity with:
+Or you could create a new environment containing zDB and apptainer with:
 ```
-conda create --name zdb -c conda-forge -c bioconda zdb singularity
+conda create --name zdb -c conda-forge -c bioconda zdb apptainer
 ```
 For the installation of docker, please have a look [here](https://docs.docker.com/get-docker/).